nineteendo/jsonyx/docs/source/index.rst

     :target: https://jsonyx.readthedocs.io/en/stable/?badge=stable
     :alt: docs

-**jsonyx** is a robust `JSON <http://json.org>`_ encoder and decoder for Python 3.10+.
+:mod:`jsonyx` is a robust `JSON <http://json.org>`_ encoder and decoder for Python 3.10+.
 It is written in pure Python with an optional C extension for better performance and no dependencies.

 Key Features: